 Gas detectors are very important in an LPG facility.
 They have the capability to sense little gas leakage in the facility.
 They are installed at strategic locations in the facility to detect gas leakages.
-In automated facility if gas leakage is detected the emergency shutdown and firefighting system is activated.
+In an automated facility, if gas leakage is detected the emergency shutdown and firefighting system is activated.

 3.17 Temperature Sensors

 These are key components of an LPG facility.
-They maybe small in size but perform key functions especially around the product storage area and LPG transfer locations.
+They may be small in size but perform key functions especially around the product storage area and LPG transfer locations.
 When they sense high temperature they may automatically activate the sprinkler system installed in the product storage and transfer area.
 They may also activate the shutdown of the facility.

-3.18 Temperature Indicators
+3.18 LPG Terminal Basics: Temperature Indicators

 Figure 18: Temperature Indicator